javajosh/simpatico/acceptance.md

 <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe">iframe</a> and checking their color is enough.
 This technique is mapping over html resources with a "fresh" browser to produce a tab state.

+## Running the browser, running in a CLI
+The canonical way to run these tests is interactively in the browser.
+Run them from the command line using the [acceptance.js script](acceptance.js).
+(Requires chrome or chromium).
+Note that `acceptance.js` and `testable.js` are linked in that testable checks the runtime and modifies the DOM based on test success.

 Possibly interesting: [iframes in responsive layous](https://www.benmarshall.me/responsive-iframes/)